 Can the 90’s rock band’s music be revived?

 Many bands of the ’90s are still performing like Pearl Jam and Nine-inch Nails; maybe their style is more vogue to that of the present generation.
 Still, there is no doubt that it was their charisma and musical style from when they started as one of the rock bands that have created loyal fans who are still looking forward to their tours.

 Currently, with the millennials and Gen-Z butting heads over the music of their respective times, it’s tough to determine where rock music stands now.
 The appeal that the bands of the ’90s held out to the young generation back then doesn’t apply anymore.

 The 21st century might no longer carry on the traditional zeal and appeal of the 90’s bands, but efforts are continually made to keep the history of rock, its development, and relevance alive.

-Certain bands have brought a new edge to rock, like the Killers and Foo fighters specializing in alternative music, more relevant now than the bands of the 90s.
+Certain bands have brought a new edge to rock, like the Killers and Foo Fighters specializing in alternative music, more relevant now than the bands of the 90s.

 The more adaptable part about rock artists of today as compared to the 90s rock bands is that they are not only concerned with rock but span across various music genres, which only adds to their stardom.
 Music today is defined by the artist who can mix and match their style with the current generation’s diverse tastes.

-Liked this article?
+Like this article?
 Click here to read another exciting article about music.